erdogant/bnlearn/docs/source/Structure learning.rst

       a.
 The combination of both techniques (MMHC)

+exhaustivesearch
+''''''''''''''''

+ExhaustiveSearch can be used to compute the score for every DAG and returns the best-scoring one.
+This search approach is only atractable for very small networks, and prohibits efficient local optimization algorithms to always find the optimal structure.
+Thus, identifiying the ideal structure is often not tractable.
+Despite these bad news, heuristic search strategies often yields good results.
+If only few nodes are involved (read: less than 5 or so).

+hillclimbsearch
+''''''''''''''''

+Once more nodes are involved, one needs to switch to heuristic search.
+HillClimbSearch implements a greedy local search that starts from the DAG "start" (default: disconnected DAG) and proceeds by iteratively performing single-edge manipulations that maximally increase the score.
+The search terminates once a local maximum is found.

+Constraint-based
+''''''''''''''''''

+A different, but quite straightforward approach to build a DAG from data is to identify independencies in the data set using hypothesis tests, such as chi2 test statistic.
+The p_value of the test, and a heuristig flag that indicates if the sample size was sufficient.
+The p_value is the probability of observing the computed chi2 statistic (or an even higher chi2 value), given the null hypothesis that X and Y are independent given Zs.
+This can be used to make independence judgements, at a given level of significance.

+  1. Hypothesis tests
+  2. Construct DAG (pattern) according to identified independencies (Conditional) Independence Tests
+  3. Independencies in the data can be identified using chi2 conditional independence tests.

 Learning the graph of the data using structure learning and a score-based approach.
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''